Paouky/paouky-docs/docs/about-grin/story.md

 16:47 < igno_peverell> Any feedback or review is greatly appreciated.
 Thanks!
 ```

-Igno was joined on github by other developers who took interest in the project, several of them bearing pseudonyms of other Harry Potter wizards.
+Igno was joined on github by other developers who took interest in the project, several of them bearing pseudonyms of other Harry Potter characters.

 While Mimblewimble serves as the foundation to transacting, it constitutes a relatively small part of a blockchain cryptocurrency, and many choices were yet to be made.
-Thus began the journey to for a complete implementation.
+Thus began the journey to a complete implementation.

 **(WORK IN PROGRESS)**